brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I'm not a big gear nerd and there is already plenty of material on the internet about LT packing lists so I'm not going to list out all of my gear.
 Reach out if you care.
-Suffice to say, I am not a ultra-light hiker and I say that with confidence after seeing some **actual** ultra-light hikers on the trail.
+Suffice to say, I am not an ultra-light hiker and I say that with confidence after seeing some **actual** ultra-light hikers on the trail.
 From my experience, my base weight of ~20 pounds put me in the middle of the range of hikers I met along the way.
 Many had lighter packs and many had heavier.
 Lighter is better for sure, but I doubt that